Group Health Insurance Plans: Frequently Asked Questions, Answered

 Why purchase group health over individual coverage?

-Self-employed individuals or those whose work does not offer group health insurance plans may acquire individual health insurance.
+Self-employed individuals or those whose work does not offer group health insurance plans may acquire individual coverage.
 This means they will need to manage all their health insurance coverage, choose a plan, and contribute 100% of their monthly premiums.

-Note that group health insurance plans may vary in their benefits, depending on the business and the plan that is purchased.
+Note that these plans may vary in their benefits, depending on the business and the plan that is purchased.
 Selecting group benefits that fit the needs of your business is one of our specialties and we will walk you through each step.
 It just starts with requesting a quote!